 Study of Shakespeare's work after 1600, focusing on the middle and late comedies and tragedies and the romances.
 Close reading of the plays' language and form, and emphasis on the place of drama in early modern culture.
-Syllabus varies but is likely to include Twelfth Night, Macbeth, Coriolanus, Othello, King Lear, The Winter's Tale and The Tempest.
+Syllabus varies but is likely to include Twelfth Night, Macbeth, Coriolanus, Othello, King Lear, The Winter's Tale, and The Tempest.
 May be taken independently of LIT 337.
-Prerequisite: A 100-level humanities course.
-(3-0-3) (H) (C)
+(3-0-3) $(\mathbf{H})(\mathbf{C})$